erwinmadjus/Week-2-Lab-Report/lab-report-3-week-6.md

 ### Show an ```scp``` command copying a file to your account using just the alias you chose.

+Background Information:

+What should we learn how to use the ```scp``` command?

+When working remotely, you may have to copy files from one computer to another, from the computer at your home to the computer at your place of work.
+One way to copy files is to use the ```scp``` command!

+We will always run this command on the client computer, the one that is not logged into the server, in my case, the ieng6 server.

+After using the ```scp``` command, you can use the ```ls``` command to ensure that you have successfuly copied the file and now can be seen in your home directory.

+Now that you have some knowledge about what ```scp``` does, I will now demonstrate using the command below:

+---

 Open a new terminal and enter the following command:

 ```cd .ssh```